Auckland Council slimming down its business units - Ateed and Regional Facilities to merge

-Auckland Council's five unelected business units that run much of the Super City are set to be slimmed down to four, the Herald understands.
+Auckland Council's five unelected business units that run much of the Super City are being reduced to four with the merger of its two events arms.

-Council sources said an independent review of the council-controlled organisations (CCOs) has recommended merging Regional Facilities Auckland (RFA) and Auckland Tourism, Events and Economic Development (Ateed).
+An independent review of the council-controlled organisations (CCOs) has recommended merging Regional Facilities Auckland (RFA) and Auckland Tourism, Events and Economic Development (Ateed), saving up to $67 million over the next decade.

-A merger of the council's two event arms is believed to be the main finding of an independent review of the CCOs, which mayor Phil Goff is releasing today.
+The merger is the main finding of an independent review of the CCOs, which mayor Phil Goff has released today.

 READ MORE: